basnijholt/ai-assistant/README.md

 Command-line options always take precedence over settings in the configuration file.

-An example configuration file is provided in `agent-cli-config.toml.example`.
+An example configuration file is provided in `example.agent-cli-config.toml`.

 ### `autocorrect`